bonfire-networks/unfurl/README.md

 }}
 ```

-If true, Furlex will return values grouped into colon-delimited map structures, i.e.
+If true, Unfurl will return values grouped into colon-delimited map structures, i.e.

 ```elixir
 %{twitter: %{